Snowflake OCF Connector: Install and Configure¶

 Important

-Installation of the Snowflake OCF connector requires the Alation Connector Manager to be installed as a prerequisite.
+Installation of OCF connectors requires Alation Connector Manager to be installed as a prerequisite.

 STEP 2: Create and Configure a New Snowflake Data Source¶

-From the Database Type dropdown, select Snowflake OCF Connector OCF Connector.
-You will be navigated to the Settings page of your new Snowflake OCF data source.
+On the Add a Data Source screen, the only field you should populate is Database Type.
+From the Database Type dropdown, select the connector name.
+After that you will be navigated to the Settings page of your new data source.

 Access¶

-On the Access tab, set the data source visibility as follows:
+On the Access tab, set the data source visibility using these options:

 General Settings¶